Vipra

 Senior Manager - Content

-There have been many debates on ‘which is better-coaching vs self-study?’
+There have been many debates on ‘which is better-coaching vs self-study for CAT exam preparation?’
 The fact is, both have pros and cons.
-What is important is that which method of CAT preparation suits you.
+What is important is that which method suits you.
+If you are still thinking about CAT 2025, you must not waste any more time and start preparation now.
+Here's our guide on which preparation method should you choose for CAT 2025 preparation - coaching or self study.

 CAT preparation: Coaching vs Self Study